MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb-indexing.md

 ---
 # Indexing using Azure Cosmos DB's API for MongoDB

 Azure Cosmos DB's API for MongoDB leverages the core index management capabilities of Azure Cosmos DB.
 This document focuses on how to add indexes using Azure Cosmos DB's API for MongoDB.
-You can also read an [overview of indexing in Azure Cosmos DB](index-overview.md) that is relevant to all API's.
+You can also read an [overview of indexing in Azure Cosmos DB](index-overview.md) that is relevant across all API's.

 ## Indexing for version 3.6